-You have until March 15 to use your prior year's balance and until June 15 to file claims.
+You have until March 15 to use your prior year's balance and until June 15 to file claims incurred in the prior year (including the grace period).

 Healthcare Debit Card: Your Spending AccountTM Debit Card (also known as the "FSA YSA Card") carries information about your FSA account(s), including your account balance(s).
 Your FSA YSA Card can be used at Providers, pharmacies, mail order pharmacies, or other medical Providers to pay for certain FSA-eligible expenses at the time and point of service.
 Each year that you participate in an HCFSA, your existing YSA Debit Card will be updated with your selected FSA amount.